Annual Physical Examination (APE)

 What are the recommended diagnostic lab and imaging tests?

 Aside from having a physical examination, you will also be required to get diagnostic lab tests to screen for potential health issues that may affect your ability to work.
-Here are the most common inclusions:

 - General Inclusions (For All Ages): Complete Blood Count (CBC), Urinalysis, Fecalysis, Chest X-ray